ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 which only a subset of all sources using the old template should be switched over to the new template.

-In the ini file, look for the line:
+In the config file, look for the line:
 SOURCE_NAME_LIKE = %

 This line specifies the matching pattern that determines the sources to be